--Don't expect instant rapport.
-Building a strong relationship requires trust.
+- Don't expect instant rapport.
+Building a solid relationship requires trust.
 You show you are someone they can trust over time.

 How you respond is so important

-Modeling is the first go-to in teaching AAC, but how we respond to an AAC user can also be a great teaching tool.
-Responses like "good talking", "good job telling me with your talker" or "that's telling me with your device" are doubtful for a whole lot of reasons.
-We want to respond to what our users say with their AAC.
+Modeling is the first go-to in teaching AAC, but how we respond to an AAC user.
+Responses like "good talking," "good job telling me with your talker," or "that's telling me with your device" are doubtful for a whole lot of reasons.
+So instead, we want to respond to what our users say with their AAC.

 You can say instead:

 • "You added a word.
 That helped me understand what you were trying to say better."

 • "You said (message).
 So now I understand that you (what they communicated)."

 • "You looked at me when you played your message, so I knew you talked to me."

 Sometimes our help may not be helpful

 Consider the supports you are providing.
 Are they genuinely helping your AAC user grow into a competent, autonomous communicator?
 Think about this more.